dgoldstein0/dotfiles/README.md

 ## Windows-specific issues

 I usually use git-for-windows which comes with a bash shell, and a bunch of basic utilities.
-It however does not include `make` by default.
-See http://stackoverflow.com/questions/3219926/using-make-with-msysgit for a fix.
+It however is missing some basic utils, which I've added in .win-bin/.

 - ssh_agent.sh: needed on Windows because by default, there's no ssh-agent running.
-Add `source ~/settings_files/ssh_agent.sh` to your .bash_profile
+Add `source ~/settings_files/ssh_agent.sh` to your .bash_profile.
+If there's no ~/.bash_profile this is set up automatically.
+- ssh access to my github repos is needed.
+Which is a bit of a circular dep.
+After cloning the repo and setting up ssh_agent.sh as described above, set up .ssh/id_rsa and then run `ssh-add`.
+- http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html may come in handy

 ## Vim plugins